National History Day Project Examples from 2016-2019 National Contests

 Student Conduct: Students are expected to conduct themselves, both in person and online, in a manner that brings credit to themselves, their schools, and the affiliates they represent.
 As guests at the University of Wyoming, you are expected to abide by the same rules the University has established for its students.

-2021 marks the 41st year for the National History Day program in WY
+2022 marks the 42nd year for the National History Day program in Wyoming

 National History Day engages students in grades 6-12 in the process of discovery and interpretation of historical topics.
 Students produce dramatic performances, imaginative exhibits, multimedia documentaries and research papers based on research related to an annual theme.
 These projects are then evaluated at local, state, and national competitions.

-Many different people participate in the Wyoming History Day program, including Wyoming students and teachers, the University of Wyoming, Wyoming State Historical Society, the John P. Ellbogen Foundation, and community business like the Pedal House Bike Shop, who generously support the Wyoming History Day program with grants and special awards.
+Many different people participate in the Wyoming History Day program, including Wyoming students and teachers, the University of Wyoming, Wyoming State Historical Society, the John P. Ellbogen Foundation, and community business who generously support the Wyoming History Day program with grants and special awards.

 The NHD program is a year-long education program that culminates in a national contest every June.
 Wyoming History Day, administered by the American Heritage Center, occurs every year in April.

-- When you arrive at the UW Conference Center Lobby...
+- When you arrive at the UW Gateway Center Lobby...

 - Pick-up your packet of information.

-- Awards Ceremony begins @ 4:00 p.m. in the Gateway Center
+- Awards Ceremony begins @ 3:30 p.m. in the Hilton Garden Inn Ballroom.

 - National Qualifiers Meeting immediately following the Awards Ceremony.